LearnOnDemandSystems/docs/lod/student-desktop-recording.md

 **Known Limitations**
-- RDP session recording is not available on vSphere labs.
+- RDP session recording is not available on ESX labs.
 It is only available for Hyper-V based labs.
 - Video playback is only available on https://labondemand.com
 - The recording can be downloaded but cannot be retrieved via API.
 - Periods of inactivity in the VM session may not be captured in the recording.